-- > Use FoI provisions as a last resort.
-If you can demonstrate that you have genuinely tried every other channel, this strengthens your case for demanding the document.
+- > Use FoI provisions as a last resort, if you can demonstrate that you have genuinely tried every other channel.
+This strengthens your case for demanding the document.

-- > Document your requests and the responses you receive very carefully.
+- > Document your requests and the responses you receive carefully.
 You may need these records to prove that the authorities are deliberately flouting FoI laws and may have something to hide.